2024 Hong Kong Sixes

 The 2024 Hong Kong Cricket Sixes was the 20th edition of the Hong Kong Cricket Sixes that took place at the Mission Road Ground in Mong Kok, Hong Kong.
 The tournament consisted of 12 nations that competed across three days from 1 to 3 November 2024.
 This marked a return of the tournament after a 7-year hiatus.

 Sri Lanka won the tournament after defeating Pakistan in the final.

 Background

 The Hong Kong Cricket Sixes is a six-a-side international cricket tournament held at the Kowloon Cricket Club.
 It is organised by the Cricket Hong Kong and sanctioned by the International Cricket Council.
 The first edition was played in 1992 and was last played in 2017.

-The tournament returned in 2024 after a 7-year hiatus and the number of competitiors was increased to 12 from 8 in previous editions.
+The tournament returned in 2024 after a 7-year hiatus and the number of competitors was increased to 12 from 8 in previous editions.
 South Africa are the defending champions, having defeated Pakistan in the previous cup final.